M5 traffic: Motorway closed after crash near Bristol

 As a result of the crash, all other gantry signs across both carriageways have been affected.

-Emergency services are in attendance and National Highways traffic officers are also on scene assisting with traffic management.
+Emergency services, including Avon and Somerset Police, are in attendance and National Highways traffic officers are also on scene assisting with traffic management.

+Drivers are being delayed by more than a hour due to the closure.

 Follow BBC West on Facebook, Twitter and Instagram.
 Send your story ideas to: bristol@bbc.co.uk